sourcegraph/handbook/content/departments/people-talent/talent/process/interview_process.md

 ## Making a referral

 Current employees can refer a candidate in Greenhouse by following [these instructions](https://support.greenhouse.io/hc/en-us/articles/201982560-Submit-referrals).
 There is no need for your referral to apply through our careers page once you have referred them in Greenhouse.
 If the referred candidate is a duplicate, the Recruiter will merge the records together and keep the referral candidate page as the primary candidate page.
+We do not offer referral bonuses at this time.

 ## Preparing for an interview